Robert Paxton: Fascism

 In his 2004 book The Anatomy of Fascism, Paxton refines his five-stage model and puts forward the following definition for fascism:

 Fascism may be defined as a form of political behavior marked by obsessive preoccupation with community decline, humiliation, or victim-hood and by compensatory cults of unity, energy, and purity, in which a mass-based party of committed nationalist militants, working in uneasy but effective collaboration with traditional elites, abandons democratic liberties and pursues with redemptive violence and without ethical or legal restraints goals of internal cleansing and external expansion.

-Paxton had long avoided a "facile and polemical use of the fascist label" for Donald Trump, rather preferring "a more unemotional term, such as oligarchy or plutocracy."
-However, Paxton's assessment had changed by the 2021 publication of an opinion article on Newsweek in which Paxton characterized Trump's comments before the 2021 storming of the United States Capitol – which to Paxton "crosses a red line" – as the deciding factor in changing his view.
+During the first presidential administration of Donald Trump, Paxton avoided what he called a "facile and polemical use of the fascist label" for Trump, rather preferring "a more unemotional term, such as oligarchy or plutocracy."
+However, in 2021, shortly after the January 6th attack on the U.S. Capitol, Paxton wrote in a Newsweek opinion article that he now saw applying the fascist label to Trump as unavoidable.